CounterpartyXCP/Documentation/Developers/federated_node.md

 **Port/firewalling setup**

-If installing `counterwallet`, ensure that no services are running on port 80, and uninstall/stop them if so:
+If installing `counterwallet`, ensure that no services are running on port 80 and 443, and uninstall/stop them if so:
 ```
 sudo netstat -tulpn | grep ":80 "
+sudo netstat -tulpn | grep ":443 "
 ```

-It’s highly recommended that you use a firewall on the system:
+It’s highly recommended that you use a firewall on the system.
+Issue the appropriate commands, depending on what services you will be running and thus which ports you'd like to allow through:
 ```
+# Always a good idea
 sudo ufw allow ssh

-#Issue these as needed to firewall through specific ports
-# counterparty-server mainnet
+# counterparty-server mainnet (4000) and testnet (14000)
 sudo ufw allow 4000/tcp

-# counterparty-server testnet
 sudo ufw allow 14000/tcp

-# counterblock mainnet
+# counterblock mainnet (4001) and testnet (14001)
 sudo ufw allow 4001/tcp

-# counterblock testnet
 sudo ufw allow 14001/tcp

 # counterwallet
 sudo ufw allow http
 sudo ufw allow https

-#ENABLE THE FIREWALL
+# ENABLE THE FIREWALL (verify your config first)
 sudo ufw enable
 ```